Word & Image (Q3286)

 15 credits, Level 5

-Word and Image is a cross-period, interdisciplinary module, rooted in materiality, theory, history and the archive.
+Word and Image is a cross-period, interdisciplinary module rooted in materiality (the physical properties of a cultural artefact), theory, history, and the archive.

 We will explore visual arts that take literature for their inspiration: illustrations, history paintings, and visual adaptations of textual narratives.